Digg: 2025–present: The Rose-Ohanian era

 In March 2025, it was announced that Digg founder Rose and Reddit cofounder Alexis Ohanian bought the website back for an undisclosed amount.
 Justin Mezzell was named the new CEO of Digg.
 The site will primarily be aimed at people on mobile devices.
 The new Digg will use a combination of AI tools and humans for content moderation.
 Invitations to the new Digg was distributed in the weeks following the initial announcement.
 Artificial intelligence was announced to play a larger part in making Digg more accessible to users, Rose said at the time.

 In April 2025, an early access community called Groundbreakers was opened with a $5 sign-up fee, capped at 23,000 signups.
 Groundbreakers hit their maximum capacity on April 21, 2025.
 Groundbreaker members were promised "updates, mockups, and experiments" and a "front-row seat to how Digg is being rebuilt."
-Users who joined Groundbreakers reserved their username and will receive a badge on the new platform.
+Users who joined Groundbreakers reserved their username and were promised a badge on the new reincarnation of the platform when its open beta later released.

+Its open beta opened to the public on January 14, 2026, with all users able to join and start their own communities on nearly any topic, and previous groundbreakers receiving their badges.
+Two months later on March 14, 2026, Digg closed again, calling it a hard reset.
+Citing "an unprecedented bot problem" and "the brutal reality of finding product-market fit in an environment that has fundamentally changed."
+Mezzell announced that Kevin Rose would be returning to the team full time starting the first week of April.

+On May 11, 2026, it was rebooted again as an AI news aggregator taking from X (formerly called Twitter).
+An email to beta testers said that now, the site's goal was to "track the most influential voices in a space", and to "surface news worth paying attention to".
+Digg said on their homepage, that they are doing this because of the same bot problem that shut them down four months ago.